10 Best Putters Of All Time (Tested and Reviewed for 2025)

 While not quite as deep as a Scotty Cameron, the 8802’s milling helps provide superb forgiveness on off-center strikes that maintain ball speed to help you stay consistent on longer lag putts.

-This putter has no bells and whistles, but if you are aching to get some classically-styled golf clubs back in your bag, the Wilson Staff 8802 offers impeccable craftsmanship and a first-rate appearance.
+This putter has no bells and whistles, but if you are aching to get some classically styled golf clubs back in your bag, the Wilson Staff 8802 offers impeccable craftsmanship and a first-rate appearance.

-Odyssey Golf White Hot OG Putter
+Odyssey White Hot OG Putter

-Best Blade Putter for High Handicappers
+Best Blade Putter for Senior Golfers

 Odyssey Golf White Hot OG Putter (Right-Handed, One, Steel, 34') , Silver